Sakura-IT/SonnetAmiga/README.md

 This project is not endorsed by ELBOX in any way.

-We are not responsible for any damages as a result of hardware modifications you performed needed to get the Sonnet working in your system and neither for making your system work with a Sonnet.
-Buy a Sonnet card at your own risk!
+We are not responsible for any damages as a result of hardware modifications you performed needed to get a PCI PPC card working in your system and neither for making your system work with a PPC PCI card.
+We are also not responsible for any money loss due to the inflated prices on e.g. AmiBay or EBay.
+Buy a PCI PPC card at your own risk!